 Some thought should be given at the outset as to which of the AML procedures will be delegated to service providers and which persons will occupy the required offices.

-More frequently, we are seeing our ICO clients wish to separate their token issuing entity from the entity which runs the platform.
+More frequently, we are seeing our STO clients wish to separate their token issuing entity from the entity which runs the platform.

 This publication is for general guidance and is not intended to be a substitute for specific legal advice.
 Advice should be sought about specific circumstances.